blueeDeveloper/how_ML_works/README.md

 | (Outputs)  |
 +------------+
 Example: You feed the algorithm 5 years of historical transaction data along with labels showing which ones were actually fraudulent.
 The computer finds hidden, complex mathematical correlations that a human developer would never catch in an if/else block.

+2. Understanding "Training" (The Optimization Loop) When we say we are "training a model," we are not teaching a brain; we are optimizing a massive math formula.

+An untrained model starts as a giant network of nodes (neurons) connected by randomly assigned mathematical fractions called weights and biases.
+Because these numbers are random, the initial outputs are complete garbage.
+Training is the process of fixing those numbers.